 Click here for a listing of current movement classes.
 For over twenty years I taught a dynamic Hatha yoga class.
 Initially, my interest in yoga was purely spiritual.
 Eventually, I got swept up in the trend of yoga as a means to strengthen and tone the body while creating flexibility, endurance and reducing stress.

-Now my classes are about moving slowly to explore one's personal experience and develop greater self-awareness.
+Now my classes are about moving slowly to explore one's personal experience and develop greater self-awareness and concentration.
 Steeped in imagery, clear direction, humor, mindfulness practices and lots of breathing, these fresh, engaging classes are geared toward students' interests in improving their health.
-We put the power of Eastern medicine to work by engaging mind and body.
+By cultivating the life force energy and encouraging communication between mind and body, we put the healing power of Eastern medicine to work.
 I am available for group or private movement sessions.
 Everyone is welcome!

 My Movement Background

 I have been a Registered Yoga Teacher with the Yoga Alliance, practicing yoga since 1986 and instructing since 1995.
-Master Jeffrey Yuen, Master Chen, Angela Farmer and Victor Van Kooten, Dr. Michael Gladych, Dr. Jean Klein, Sadie Nardini, and Treya Marie Forlenza are influential mentors.
+Master Jeffrey Yuen, Master Chen, Angela Farmer and Victor Van Kooten, Dr. Michael Gladych, Dr. Jean Klein, Jai Dev Singh, and Treya Marie Forlenza are influential mentors.
 I trained in Thai Yoga Massage with Michael Sitzer.
-In 2016 I completed the Mindful Educators Essentials course through Mindfulschools.org.
+In 2016 I completed the Mindful Educators Essentials course through Mindfulschools.org and enjoy teaching kids and adults mindfulness practices.
+My Fundamentals of Kundalini Yoga forty-day course in 2017 through Spirit Voyage influenced me in the best ways possible.
 My lessons are informed by Dao Yin Therapeutic Movement, Qi Gong, Kundalini Yoga, Feldenkrais Movement, ballet, modern dance, belly dance, and Pilates.
 In 2017, my alchemy of movement studies are focusing on Dao Yin, mindfulness practices and Kundalini Yoga as taught by Yogi Bhajan.